 Please also note that honours students are welcome to apply however they will be judged against all postgraduate students.

 AMF/AMRI Visiting Research Fellowship

 The AMRI Visiting Research Fellowship offers researchers up to $8,000 to visit and work as collaborators in research projects with Australian Museum Scientists.
-Applications for funding between July 2021 and June 2022 are now open.
+Applications for funding between July 2021 and June 2022 are now closed.

 AMF/AMRI Visiting Collection Fellowship

 The AMRI Visiting Collection Fellowship offers researchers up to $8,000 to visit and work with significant collections held by the Australian Museum.
-Applications for funding between July 2021 and June 2022 are now open.
+Applications for funding between July 2021 and June 2022 are now closed.

 Peter Rankin Trust Fund for Herpetology